 7. Ginger tea

 If you’re experiencing pelvic pain, pain during sex, or heavy or abnormal periods, make an appointment to see your doctor.
-Your doctor will likely conduct a pelvic exam and may order an ultrasound.
-They can help you come up with the right treatment plan for you.
-Since endometriosis can cause infertility, you should also see your doctor if you have endometriosis and are planning on getting pregnant.
+They will likely conduct a pelvic exam and may order an ultrasound.
+A surgery called a laparoscopy is needed to confirm the diagnosis.

 - hormone therapy, which may slow endometrial growth and reduce symptoms